 “Future historians will see the years between 2014 and 2017 as the period when Germany belatedly emerged from its post-war shell to become one of the leaders of the West” (Andreas Kluth, “Power v Piffle,” The Economist, Nov.
 20, 2014).

-Having recently observed the quarter-century remembrance of the fall of the Berlin Wall and just ahead of the October 2015 silver anniversary of reunification, Germany—once again the geographic, strategic and economic center of Europe—appears ready to take charge.
+Having observed the quarter-century remembrance of the fall of the Berlin Wall and the October 2015 silver anniversary of reunification, Germany—once again the geographic, strategic and economic center of Europe—appears ready to take charge.

 At the end of World War II, much of Germany lay in ruins.
 It was on the frontlines of the Cold War, divided between the two superpowers.
 The U.S. Marshall Plan jump-started the rebuilding of the western part.
 Within Europe, the French and British sought to bind this free democratic part into a united Europe to prevent it from becoming too dominant.